PhilipMcCormick/PhilipMcCormick/README.md

 - 👋 Hi, I’m @PhilipMcCormick
-- 👀 I’m interested in skateboarding, drawing/painting, reading, music, cooking, and enjoying life!
+- 👀 I’m interested in a wide array of tings.
 - 🌱 I’m currently studying Applied Economics at University of San Francisco.
 The program has a focus in Computer Science and Data Analytics.
-- 💞️ I’m looking to collaborate on fun and interesting projects!
+- 💞️ I’m looking to strengthen my coding chops and work on interesting projects.
 - 📫 email: phil.m.mccormick@gmail.com
 <!---
 PhilipMcCormick/PhilipMcCormick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.